Sustainment Experiments: The PLOT 1

-The PLOT at VISUAL Carlow is the first public artwork of Sustainment Experiments.
-It’s a way of looking back to a technology – the potato ridge – born out of the need for food security in Ireland’s past, and forward to future food security, biodiversity and resilience in the face of climate change.
-It is a collaboration between the artists and the Loy Association of Ireland, previous collaborators on A Village Plot and X-SPUD.
-The ridges’ design at VISUAL is based on the I Ching, an ancient Chinese divination system.
-Asked ‘what is the future of sustainable food production in Ireland’ the I-Ching produced a hexagram – reproduced in potato ridges by members of the Loy Association of Ireland that gave the following reading:
+The PLOT 1 at VISUAL Carlow is part of O’Mahony’s The PLOT 1.
+It starts with the potato, specifically the potato ridge.
+It’s a way of looking back to a technology born out of the need for food security in Ireland’s past, and forward to future food security, biodiversity and resilience in the face of climate change.
+The potato ridge is a very effective way of breaking ground for planting food.
+The ridges’ design at VISUAL is based on the I Ching, the ‘Book of Changes’, an ancient Chinese divination system.
+Asked ‘what is the future of sustainable food production in Ireland’ the I-Ching produced a hexagram – reproduced in potato ridges by the Loy Association of Ireland on VISUAL’s lawn, and the following reading:

 Modesty creates success.
 Balance and adjust things by cutting through pride and complication.
 Reduce what is overdeveloped.
 Don’t try to advance yourself.
 Beware of conceit and arrogance.
 Be consistent and resilient.
 Don’t follow policy.
 Do the right thing.

-The Plot provided an opportunity to document a short film guide to making potato ridges and their efficiency in converting grass to vegetable beds.
-Next year it will be planted with a crop of Sainfoin, the subject of Deirdre’s moving image artwork Speculative Optimism.
+The Loy Association of Ireland continue to maintain and teach the skills of using a Loy.
+The Plot 1 provided an opportunity to document a short film guide to making potato ridges and their efficiency in converting grass to vegetable beds.

 Collaboration with The Loy Association of Ireland

 Duration April – August 2021 Sainfoin Experiments: 2021 – 2023